 One of the Children’s Officers or the Designated Person should sit on the Club’s Executive Committee to report on Safeguarding.

 Children’s Officers are not expected to work in isolation.
 They should have the full support of all those serving on the committee.
-Firstly, while putting together the clubs policies and procedures and secondly, it’s continued support in order to maintain consistency while implementing the clubs safeguarding policies in the years ahead.
+Firstly, while facilitating the completion of the club safeguarding risk assessment and secondly, it’s continued support in order to maintain consistency while implementing the clubs safeguarding policies in the years ahead.

 The committee are also responsible for the recruitment of replacement Children’s Officers in the event of either one of the Officers resigning from his or her post.